aylvisaker/MC-MATH141-SP17/_posts/2016-1-16-chapter-1-outline.md

 * Function / functional relationship
 	* Independent variable
 	* Dependent variable
+	* Box notation
 * Domain and range
-* Box notation
+	* Finding domain and range from a graph
+	* Range is not always *possible* to find precisely
 * Vertical line test
-* Finding domain and range from a graph
 * Piecewise defined functions
+* Rate of change
 	* Difference quotient
 	* Average rate of change
 	* Instantaneous rate of change
-* Range is not always *possible* to find precisely
 * Odd and even and neither functions
 	* Even functions have graphs with $y$-axis symmetry.
 Analytic test: $f(-x)=f(x)$.
 	* Odd functions have graphs with origin symmetry.
 Analytic test: $f(-x)=-f(x)$.